dovecot/documentation/docs/developers/design/indexes/index_format.md

 care about CPU endianness or alignment, but this would be a huge change and the end result would almost certainly be worse performance.
-This is mostly a theoretical problem anyway: It's very unlikely that index files are moving between little and big endian CPUs, and if that is actually wanted the mails can be migrated with dsync.
+This is mostly a theoretical problem anyway: It's very unlikely that index files are moving between little-endian and big-endian CPUs, and if that is actually wanted the mails can be migrated with dsync.

 ## Main Index